-Any new legislation would supplement executive orders by the governor to streamline procedures for power plant permits, boost conservation efforts and negotiate long-term electricity contracts to help troubled private utilities reduce billions in debt.
+Any new legislation would supplement executive orders by the Democratic governor to streamline power plant permitting procedures, boost conservation efforts, and negotiate long-term electricity contracts to troubled private utilities with billions in debt.

 Several critical energy-related bills already have been passed in response to industry emergencies:

 -Senate Bill 7x allocated $400 million for emergency power purchases in January.

 -Assembly Bill 1x plunged California deeply into the power-buying business by committing an additional $500 million for purchases and allowing revenue bonds – estimated at $10 billion – to be sold for long-term energy contracts.

 -AB 5x changed the structure and makeup of the governing boards of the Independent System Operator and the Power Exchange, which control the state’s power grid and electricity trading.

 – AB 6x required investor-owned utilities to obtain permission from the state Public Utilities Commission before selling their power-generating facilities.